 Glasgow Caledonian University would like to encourage more university applications from care experienced young people: anyone who has been or is cared for by a local authority; this could be residential care, foster care, cared for by friends or relatives or cared for at home.
 We also offer suport for estranged students - those studying without family support.

-We are also proud to work with the Scottish Care Leavers' Covenant to help improve outcomes for care experienced young people.
+We are also proud to work with the Scottish Care Leavers' Covenant to help improve outcomes for care-experienced young people.

 Settling into university life

-See the links below to find out more about the support we can offer;
+See the links below to find out more about the support we can offer:

 When you are applying for a place at Glasgow Caledonian University, you will be asked to indicate if you have been in care on your UCAS form.
 We would encourage you to do so, which allows us to contact you to ensure you receive the support and advice which will assist you during your student journey.
 For example, after you apply Rachel will get in touch to introduce herself and invite you in for a visit.
 Care-experienced applicants are also considered under our contextualised admissions policy, so you could be eligible for a reduced offer.
 We will also email you about potential funding opportunities or accommodation scholarships you might be interested in applying to.
 Some of these have deadlines in May/June the year you start, so it's important that you check your emails so that you don't miss out!

 Even if you're not ready to apply to university yet, feel free to get in touch for advice about your options.
 For example, we can offer guidance when choosing school subjects as early as S3, or on access courses for mature students thinking of applying to university after a break in education.
 We can also give you advice on your UCAS application and, if applicable, help you prepare for an interview.